Damage (British group)

-Damage are a British R&B boy band who achieved success in the 1990s with eleven hit singles, including four top 10 successes on the UK Singles Chart.
+Damage are a British R&B act who achieved success in the 1990s with eleven hit singles, including four top 10 successes on the UK Singles Chart.
 They have sold 4 million records worldwide.
 The band currently consists of Jade Jones, Rahsaan J Bromfield, Andrez Harriott, and Noel Simpson.

 History

 1995–1999: Formation and Forever

 The band was formed by Rahsaan "Ras" Bromfield and Noel Simpson who were students at the Barbara Speake Stage School in the London neighbourhood of Acton.
 They rapped and danced at school assemblies.
 Jade Jones was brought into the band when Bromfield and Simpson heard him sing a high note.
 Andrez Harriott, a student at Sylvia Young Theatre School, was recruited after he and Jones performed together in the musical play Carmen Jones.
 Coreé Richards was asked to join the band after he was heard singing at a bus stop.
-The band sent a demo tape of a cover version of the Jackson 5 song "Anything" to Jazz Summers of Big Life Records in early 1995.
+The mother of Andrez Harriott contacted Ray Shell to vocal coach DAMAGE.
+Shell thought the band had a unique sound so he contacted Babatunji Williams who was working with JAY KAY from JAMIROQUOIS.
+Jay gave DAMAGE studio time to produce some demos.
+The demos were presented to JAZZ SUMMERS and TIM PARRY who signed them but wanted to hear more recorded material.
+Ray Shell persuaded Jazz and Tim to put some studio equipment into the BAFTA award winning producer KOJO SAMUELS, also the son of legendary soul singer PP ARNOLD.
+Kojo produced a track called GALLICE which was first played by CHOICE FM's DADDY ERNIE.
 Damage made inroads into the UK Singles Chart and the second single "Love II Love" reached number 12 while the follow-up, "Forever", charted at number 6 during the Christmas period.
 "Forever" was also notable for being both the first song that Steve Mac and Wayne Hector wrote together, and the song that caught the ear of Simon Cowell and effectively led to Mac becoming the chief songwriter-producer for Cowell's subsequent projects.

 Damage's debut album Forever followed in 1997, along with two further UK top 10 singles – "Love Guaranteed" and a cover version of Eric Clapton's "Wonderful Tonight", the latter reaching number 3.
 The quintet subsequently embarked on an extensive touring schedule while negotiating a new recording contract following the collapse of Big Life.
 Jones remained in the media spotlight through his long-term romance with Emma Bunton of the Spice Girls.